hassan-knopsmedia/remocode-nova-wizard/README.md

 For ignoring `wizard-form` on the update page, your resource should implement the `Remocode\NovaWizard\Contracts\IgnoreUpdateWizard`.

-### This package by developed by and all credit goes to https://github.com/zareismail
+### This package is developed by and all credit goes to https://github.com/zareismail